"lovely and lyrical"

-Stephenson is also trained as a horn player, having studied with Aaron Brask of the Jacksonville Symphony Orchestra.
+Stephenson is trained as a horn player, having studied with Aaron Brask of the Jacksonville Symphony Orchestra.
 He has earned several accolades as a soloist and has performed alongside notable ensembles such as the London Symphony Orchestra and the US Army Materiel Command Band.

 Stephenson is a doctoral candidate at Indiana University’s Jacobs School of Music, having studied with renowned pianist and teacher Norman Krieger.
 He received his undergraduate and master’s degrees under the tutelage of Dr. Read Gainsford at Florida State University.
 He has also worked with celebrated artists such as André Watts, Hyun-Kuan Chen, Paul Schenly, and Anton Nel.
 Stephenson has appeared in masterclasses with Jerome Lowenthal, Paul Lewis, Ian Hobson, Alexander Gavrylyuk, Logan Skelton, Alexander Korsantia, Arnaldo Cohen, Robert Blocker, Virginia Weckstrom, and Lisa Moore, with summers at Aspen Music Festival and School, Pianofest in the Hamptons, Chautauqua Institution, and Brevard Music Festival.